A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of DAQC

 \section{Scaling of DAQC}

-We now analyze discrete adiabatic quantum computation~\mbox{(DAQC)} for solving \mbox{\textsc{MaxCut}} problems.
-DAQC is associated with the first-order Suzuki–-Trotter expansion of the adiabatic Hamiltonian evolution in this paper.
-We consider an interesting variant of DAQC to be the quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum,hadfield2019quantum}.
+We now analyze the efficacy of the DAQC algorithm in solving \mbox{\textsc{MaxCut}} problems.
+In this paper, DAQC is associated with the first-order Suzuki--Trotter expansion of the adiabatic Hamiltonian evolution.
 This algorithm attempts to prepare the ground state of a target Hamiltonian $H_\text{P}$.
-QAOA is considered to be an interesting candidate for solving combinatorial optimization problems on NISQ devices, and its performance as a NISQ algorithm is being studied~\cite{guerreschi2019qaoa, zhou2020quantum, crooks2018performance,willsch2020benchmarking}.
-Similar to DAQC, the circuit ansatz of QAOA is a Trotterized analogue of quantum adiabatic evolution.
+A typical circuit for DAQC is shown in \cref{fig_qaoaansatz}.
 The state $\ket{+}^{\otimes n}$ is prepared on $n$ qubits, and is evolved through a sequence of $p$ ``layers''.
-Each layer consists of an evolution according to a target Hamiltonian $H_\text{P}$ along a computational basis, here chosen to be the Pauli-$Z$ eigenbasis, followed by an evolution under a mixing Hamiltonian $H_\text{M} = \sum_{i} X_i$.
-A vector of tunable parameters $\gamma= (\gamma_1, \ldots, \gamma_p)$ is chosen, where each entry $\gamma_i$ corresponds to the angle of rotation along $H_\text{P}$ in the $i$-th layer.
-Similarly, a vector $\beta= (\beta_1, \ldots, \beta_p)$ is chosen for the $H_\text{M}$ evolutions.
-Finally, the qubits undergo projective measurements in the computational basis, and the measurement results are used to compute the energy of the Hamiltonian $H_\text{P}$.
-The circuit for QAOA is represented in \cref{fig_qaoaansatz}.
+Each layer consists of an evolution according to $H_\text{P}$ along a computational basis, here chosen to be the Pauli-$Z$ eigenbasis, followed by an evolution under a mixing Hamiltonian $H_\text{M} =\sum_{i} X_i$.
+A vector of tunable parameters $\gamma= (\gamma_1, \ldots,\gamma_p)$ is chosen, where each entry $\gamma_i$ corresponds to the angle of rotation along $H_\text{P}$ in the $i$-th layer.
+Similarly, a vector $\beta= (\beta_1,\ldots, \beta_p)$ is chosen for the $H_\text{M}$ evolutions.
+Finally, the qubits undergo projective measurements in the computational basis, and the measurement results are used to compute the energy values of $H_\text{P}$.

 A ``shot'' of the circuit with parameters $(\gamma, \beta)$ is defined as a single execution of the circuit from preparation to measurement, and returns a single energy measurement.
 Multiple shots performed with the same parameters $(\gamma, \beta)$ can return different results, as they are taken from independent copies of the same prepared state $\ket{\psi(\gamma, \beta)}$.
 For the weighted {\sc MaxCut} problem, we use the target Hamiltonian $H_\text{P} = \sum_{i, j}J_{ij} Z_iZ_j$, which is diagonal in the computational basis and whose ground states correspond to the largest cuts of the complete \mbox{$n$-vertex} graph with edge weights $J_{ij}$.